afraenkel/fairness-book/_sources/content/01-introduction.md

 study is not only necessary for understanding the consequences of their (algorithmic) decisions, it's also a super-power waiting to be used for good.
-Such studies raise awareness of inequities, help build movements demanding change, and aid your fellow humans in bettoring their lives.
+Such studies raise awareness of inequities, help build movements demanding change, and aid your fellow humans in bettering their lives.

 ### Algorithmic decisions